It’s Nearly Nettle Season

 Freshly harvested nettle!

 Many nutrition experts recommend eating leafy greens daily.
 Dr. Annie Fenn, author of Brain Health Kitchen, suggests aiming for two cups of raw leafy greens or one cup cooked each day.
 Seasonal greens like nettle are one way to help meet that goal, especially in the spring when they’re abundant.
+Simply cook, puree, crush, or dry nettles to stop their stinging effect.

 People often point to nettle’s rich iron and calcium content, but it’s worth noting that these minerals show up in smaller amounts in nettle infusions (like tea) than many articles suggest.
 You would have to drink a lot of tea.
+If you’re concerned about meeting your iron or calcium needs while following an AGS diet, it’s best to discuss vegetarian or vegan options with your doctor or healthcare professional.

 Nettle growing in early spring in upstate New York.